jordy1611/MediMindeRx_BE/README.md

 The MediMinderx_BE is the backend application used by all of MediMinder's applictions.
 The application builds out RESTful API endpoints for full crud functionality for users and their reminders.

+The most difficult and rewarding thing about building this application was picking up a brand new tech stack.
+We were able to learn python and develop this application in flask in 14 days.

 ## Set up
 Follow the steps below to get this database up and running on your local environment: